Out of 44,000 restaurants, here are the true gems.

 Opened only in recent years, Gradini Ristorante E Bar Italiano is already a fan favorite recommended by many.
 Inside the Pottinger Hotel, you’ll find serious Italian business in the kitchen with “grilled Mediterranean octopus with citrus salad on a bed of hand-picked baby spinach leaves,” and “classic tiramisu with layers of savioiardi biscuit flavour with aramotto topped with mascarpone cream and cacao.”
 The restaurant is modern, the food is old-school, and the meal as a whole is full of charm.

-Egg waffle 雞蛋仔 is another Hong Kong specialty, they look like semi-spherical cells but taste just like waffles but thinner.
+Egg waffle 雞蛋仔 is another Hong Kong specialty, they look like semi-spherical cells and taste just like waffles but thinner.
 You can order them with fruits, chocolate, on cones…etc. The best to get them in town is at Oddies in Central!

 Afternoon Tea at the Peninsula Hotel 半島酒店